J. Lawrence Irving

-James Lawrence Irving (born February 16, 1935) is a former United States district judge of the United States District Court for the Southern District of California.
+James Lawrence Irving (February 16, 1935 – November 20, 2024) was a United States district judge of the United States District Court for the Southern District of California.

-Education and career
+Life and career

+Early life and education

-Born in San Diego, California, Irving was in the United States Army from 1954 to 1956.
+Irving was born in San Diego, California, on February 16, 1935.
+He was in the United States Army from 1954 to 1956.
 He received a Bachelor of Science degree from the University of Southern California in 1959 and a Bachelor of Laws from the USC Gould School of Law in 1963.
 He was in private practice in San Diego from 1963 to 1982.

 Federal judicial service

 On July 15, 1982, Irving was nominated by President Ronald Reagan to a seat on the United States District Court for the Southern District of California vacated by Judge Edward Joseph Schwartz.
 Irving was confirmed by the United States Senate on July 28, 1982, and received his commission the same day.
 Irving served in that capacity until his resignation on December 31, 1990.